-The Group posted revenue of S\$60.2 million in the financial year ended 31 December 2020 ("FY2020") compared to S\$193.5 million in the previous year due to lower volume of construction projects and the impact from the COVID-19 pandemic.
-Our Civil Engineering segment recorded revenue of S\$60.0 million in FY2020 compared to S\$192.4 million in the financial year ended 31 December 2019 ("FY2019") while our Property Development segment had no reported sales for the year under review.
+The Group recorded revenue of S\$142.7 million in the financial year ended 31 December 2022 ("FY2022") compared to S\$168.6 million in the previous year.
+The lower revenue was mainly due to the completion of the Maxwell station project and substantial progress made for the development of the three-runway operations at Changi Airport in FY2021 as well as the Group being involved in the early phases of executing new projects in FY2022.
+Our Civil Engineering segment posted revenue of S\$138.7 million in FY2022 compared to S\$163.3 million in the financial year ended 31 December 2021 ("FY2021").
+Our Property Development segment booked sales of S\$3.8 million in the year under review compared to revenue of S\$5.1 million in FY2021.

-Gross profit decreased by \$\$16.1 million from \$\$22.0 million in the previous year to \$\$5.9 million in FY2020 mainly due to increasing cost pressures exerted by the prolonged pandemic and fewer cost savings derived from completed projects.
-Other income increased by \$\$7.0 million from \$\$4.4 million in FY2019 to \$\$11.4 million in the year under review because of higher government grants and incentives to cope with the COVID-19 pandemic as well as increase in rental income contributions from the unsold industrial units at Shine@ TuasSouth and Ark@Gambas.
+Gross profit decreased by S\$6.6 million from S\$17.0 million in the previous year to S\$10.4 million in FY2022 mainly due to lower revenue and lower gross margin from the ongoing projects.
+Other income increased by S\$1.5 million from S\$10.0 million in FY2021 to S\$11.5 million in the year under review because of higher rental income contributions from the unsold industrial units at Shine@TuasSouth, offset by lower government grants.

-The Group recorded loss of S\$2.6 million from our share of results of joint ventures in FY2020 because of slower sales and financing costs incurred for the Mattar Road residential project.
-Net profit decreased by S\$8.3 million from S\$12.6 million in the previous year to S\$4.3 million in FY2020, mainly due to lower gross profit, higher other operating costs and share of loss from joint ventures which was partially offset by higher other income.
+The Group recorded lower profit of \$\$3.1 million from our share of results of joint ventures in FY2022 compared to \$\$7.3 million in FY2021, mainly due to the majority of sales relating to the Mattar Road residential project being booked in the previous year and higher interest expense.
+Net profit decreased by \$\$8.6 million from \$\$25.0 million in the previous year to \$\$16.4 million in FY2022, mainly due to lower sales, gross profit and share of profit of joint venture which was partially offset by higher other income and lower administrative costs.

-As of 31 December 2020, the Group's net assets stood at \$\$203.7 million with cash and cash equivalents of \$\$59.7 million as compared to \$\$205.8 million and \$\$77.6 million respectively in the previous year.
+As of 31 December 2022, the Group's net assets stood at S\$237.2 million with cash and cash equivalents of S\$108.8 million as compared to S\$227.7 million and S\$67.5 million respectively in the previous year.